DTUComputeCognitiveSystems/cpNonNeg/README.md

 sfvn-ml
 =======

-Code for Machine Learning projects
+Code for Machine Learning projects mainly carried out at Technical University of Denmark.

+<u>Currently includes:</u>

+* CANDECOMP/PARAFAC model with non-negativity constraints used for analyzing the Allen Human Brain Atlas